-An allowance for credit loss is recorded in the period in which a loss is determined to be probable.
+An allowance for doubtful accounts is recorded in the period in which a loss is determined to be probable.
 Funds receivable balances are written off after all collection efforts have been exhausted.
-Nil and US\$2.3 million allowance for doubtful accounts was provided for the funds receivable, as of December 31, 2015 or 2016, respectively.
+Nil, US\$2.3 million and nil allowance for doubtful accounts was provided for the funds receivable, as of December 31, 2015, 2016 and 2017, respectively.